 It’s important to reconnect every so often.
 To touch back to the important people and the important places – the people and places that you love, friends and family.
 It’s necessary to return to the source of your inspiration and remember why you’ve pursued your life’s path.

 It’s easy to forget the joy of the mountain tops when slogging through a valley of “to-do lists” and necessary phone calls.
-It’s important to breathe in occasionally and refocus on what’s most important, to remind myself of why we do what we do here at CKC.
+It’s important to breathe in and refocus on what’s most important, to be reminded why we do what we do here at CKC.

 SIGHT: The sight of smiling JCs with shoes strapped over their shoulders physically supporting one another during a slippery river crossing in a deep forest creek